ryoxdx/RetroAchievementsSets/PS2/NFSPS/README.md

 `Finish a 1/4 mile Drag race in under 10 seconds using a Toyota Supra with no power or nitrous upgrades.`

-Or you can push it across the finish line, or tow it.
+You can push it across the finish line, or tow it.

 ### [Pogo](https://retroachievements.org/achievement/553501)